ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     42ffa501f2f9        none                            null                local

-**3.** The network we are in is called `fabricvscodelocalfabric_basic` and we can verify that by doing the following command
+**3.** The network we are in is called `fabricvscodelocalfabric_basic` and we can verify that by doing the following command below

     tecadmin@ubuntubase:~/Desktop/mycontract$ docker network inspect fabricvscodelocalfabric_basic